Can the strong interactions between hadrons be determined using femtoscopy?

 To make the essence of the problem more explicit while keeping the presentation simple, we restrict ourselves to non-relativistic systems in the framework of quantum mechanics and start with rewriting Eq.~(\ref{KooninPratt}) in a more general form

 The Koonin-Pratt formula~(\ref{KooninPratt}) is the coordinate-space representation of Eq.~\eqref{KooninPrattGeneralized}, subject to the restriction that the source term is local, $\langle {\bf r}' | \hat S_{12} | {\bf r} \rangle = \delta ({\bf r}' - {\bf r}) S_{12} ({\bf r})$.
-Eq.~\eqref{KooninPrattGeneralized} makes it explicit that the correlation functions are invariant under a change of basis in the Hilbert space induced by unitary transformations (UTs) $\hat U$ as required for any observable quantity:
+Eq.~\eqref{KooninPrattGeneralized} makes it explicit that the correlation functions are invariant under a change of basis in the Hilbert space induced by unitary transformations (UTs) $\hat U$ as required for any observable quantity\footnote{Similarly to gauge or coordinate transformations, such unitary transformations change the interactions and thus also (unobservable) off-shell quantities, while not affecting the measurable on-shell S-matrix.}:

 However, it also shows that the source term cannot be assumed to be universal across interaction models, and its form must be off-shell consistent with that of the interaction under consideration.
 Failure to maintain off-shell consistency between the source and the wave function (or interaction potential) by assuming $\hat S_{12}' = \hat S_{12}$ leads to model dependence of the calculated correlation functions.
 Given the quest for precision in femtoscopy experiments~\cite{ALICE:2020mfd}, it is important to quantify model dependence in $C ({\bf k})$ caused by the assumed universality of the source.